Miriam Lerner

 So What’s My Story?

 I have always had a desire to make a positive impact on my community and the world around me.
-At a childhood birthday party at the Lawrence Berkeley Hall of Science, sparked by an obsession with space, I learned about alternative energies for the first time, and I found myself fascinated with the world of both clean energy and space.
-I think that working in aerospace, or working to change the face of the energy industry, is objectively one of the coolest and most fascinating things one could ever do.
+As a young child, I would beg to have my birthday parties at the Lawrence Berkeley Hall of Science, driven by my obsession with physics.
+The idea that technology and innovative engineering can work to solve real-world problems both inspires and motivates me.
+As I’ve grown older, I have been in awe of the modern-day innovation around me.
+Whether it be learning about a friend’s research on pneumatic prosthetics, researching cutting-edge semiconductors in my lab, or working on a novel hybrid solar receiver, I feel extremely grateful to have the opportunity to work in engineering.
 I want to be a part of something much bigger than myself, and my love for engineering is rooted in my intention to make a positive, real-world impact.

 When have you been able to apply your knowledge and passion for engineering?